-Students undertake 36 credits points of compulsory subjects, and 36 credit points of electives.
-The electives may be taken from any School in the Faculties of Applied Science or Engineering, subject to the agreement of the Head of School concerned and the Head of the Department of Safety Science.
-This enables students to extend their specialist knowledge in their own discipline, to undertake additional general management subjects or to extend their studies into the broader area of occupational health, safety and management.
+Students undertake 36 credit points of compulsory subjects, and 60 credit points of electives.
+The electives may be taken from any School in the Faculties of Applied Science or Engineering, subject to the agreement of the Head of School and the Head of the Department of Safety Science.
+This enables students to extend their specialist knowledge in their own discipline, to undertake additional general management subjects or to focus on subjects relating to occupational health safety and management.